-People in recovery also get their lives back on track in terms of their job, family and friends.
+People in recovery also get their lives back on track in terms of their job, family & friends.
 These things may have fallen away during the addiction, but it’s possible to get them all back.

 Addicts in recovery are willing to help others achieve sobriety.
 They do this by giving back through volunteering at 12-step meetings, and by telling their stories of experience, strength, and hope to others.